bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ## Configure your application

-Regardless of whether you are remixing the Glitch project or cloning the GitHub repository, you must configure the application using the `.env` file.
+Whether you are remixing the Glitch project, or cloning the GitHub repository, you must configure the application using the `.env` file.

 Assign each variable with the relevant value you obtained from the preceding steps.

-The structure of the `.env` file is slightly different depending on whether you are using Glitch or GitHub:
+The structure of the `.env` file is slightly different depending on whether you are using Glitch or GitHub.
+The following sections show you how to edit the `.env` file.

 ### For Glitch

+Modify the `.env` to be as follows, replacing the placeholder text with your values:

 ```
 DANGEROUSLY_DISABLE_HOST_CHECK=true